A Divorced Parent’s Story

-I would have liked to have helped him more financially, but I probably helped him more than I should have given the state of my financial resources and other obligations.
+I would’ve liked to have helped him more financially, but I probably helped him more than I should have given the state of my financial resources and other obligations.

-Michele Larson, founder of Knoweldge4College, gives her advice.
+Michele Larson, founder of Knowledge4College, gives her advice.

 There’s a major difference between what the mother could have done when her son was applying to school and what parents can do now, and that’s to use the school’s Net Price Calculator (NPC).
 Colleges have only been required to have them since 2011 so it wasn’t an available option when her son applied.
 In most cases, these can provide a reasonable estimate of the expected financial aid.

 I think the mother did a smart thing by hiring someone to help with the FAFSA and PROFILE.
-People get help with their taxes all of the time, financial aid forms are no different.
+People get help with their taxes all of the time, so financial aid forms are no different.
 I do wonder about the $20,000 in private debt.
 I don’t recommend anyone taking out more than what they can borrow through federal loans.
-Students can take out $27,000 is Direct (Stafford) loans without including the Perkins.
+Students can take out $27,000 in Direct (Stafford) loans.
 Since the mother’s income varies, perhaps the financial aid package was better one year so the student didn’t have to take out any loans.